1935 Detroit Tigers season: Regular season

-Detroit's final regular season record was 93–58, placing them three games ahead of the second place New York Yankees.
-For the season, the 1935 Tigers outscored their opponents 919 to 665.
+Detroit — the defending American League champion — finished 93–58, three games ahead of the second place New York Yankees.
+The 1935 Tigers outscored their opponents 919 to 665.

 Season summary

-After losing the 1934 World Series in a close seven-game series with the Gashouse Gang from St. Louis, the Detroit Tigers were determined to win the first baseball championship for the City of Detroit since the Detroit Wolverines won the National League pennant in 1887.
+After losing the 1934 World Series in a close seven-game series with the Gashouse Gang from St. Louis, the Tigers were determined to win the first championship for the City of Detroit since the Detroit Wolverines won the National League pennant in 1887.

 The season started out poorly.
 Schoolboy Rowe lost on Opening Day, and the Tigers were 2–9 after two weeks of play.
 At the end of April, the Tigers were in last place.
 By the end of May, the Tigers had started to turn things around but still had a mediocre 20–18 record.

 On June 25, 1935, the Yankees were in first place, and the Tigers were still playing unexceptionally with a record of 33–28.
 However, the Tigers got red hot after that, going 35–10 between June 26 and August 15, 1935.
 During that period, they put together win streaks of 10 games (June 30 to July 7) and 9 games (July 31 to August 11).
-On July 26, 1935, the Tigers passed the Yankees and moved into first place.
+It was during the second streak on July 26 when the Tigers passed the Yankees and moved into first place for good.

-The team remained hot through Labor Day, having a record of 85–44 on September 7, 1935.
-But the Tigers' bats went cold for the last three weeks of the season, as the team went 8–14 to end the season.
-Despite having a ten-game lead over the Yankees on September 8, 1935, the Tigers let the Yankees back into the race, eventually winning by three games.
+Detroit remained hot through Labor Day, with a record of 85–44 and 10-game lead over the Yankees on the morning of September 8.

+But the Tigers' bats went cold during the last three weeks of the season as the team went 8–14 to close the regular season.

-On September 21, 1935, the Tigers clinched the American League pennant by winning both games of a double-header against the St. Louis Browns.
-Tommy Bridges won the opener, 6–2, and Elden Auker pitched a complete game shutout to win the second game, 2–0.
-After clinching the pennant, the Tigers finished the season by losing 6 of their last 7 games.
+Despite losing 14 of their final 22 games, the Tigers clinched their second straight American League pennant on September 21 by winning both games of a double-header against the St. Louis Browns.
+Tommy Bridges won the opener, 6–2, and Elden Auker pitched a complete-game shutout to win the second game, 2–0.